alexbosworth/ln-service/README.md

 `max_path_mtokens` is not supported in LND 0.12.0 or below

+Preferred `confidence` is not supported on LND 0.14.3 and below

     {
+      [confidence]: <Preferred Route Confidence Number Out of One Million Number>
       [incoming_peer]: <Pay Through Specific Final Hop Public Key Hex String>
       lnd: <Authenticated LND API Object>
       [max_fee]: <Maximum Additional Fee Tokens To Pay Number>